sun5103/EM-VAE/README.md

 This image is from a VAE trained on the Fashion MNIST dataset.
 From top to bottom, it shows the labels, VAE, and EM-VAE.
 Visually, it appears that the EM-VAE has slightly higher accuracy.

+VAE MSE: 0.0783
+VAE PSNR: 11.6534
+EM VAE MSE: 0.0636
+EM VAE PSNR: 12.7280

+As these numbers indicate, the EM VAE outperforms the standard VAE in both MSE and PSNR metrics, demonstrating higher reconstruction quality and lower error rates.
+This suggests that the Expectation-Maximization method enhances the performance of the Variational Autoencoder.